 Coming in a close second on our best wireless earbuds list is the Apple AirPods Pro due to their enhanced fit, seamless iOS/MacOS functionality, and surprisingly good active noise cancellation.
 We’ve found these cordless danglers to be the ideal companion for all Apple devices.
 They also work with Android and Windows devices via Bluetooth, though the setup process can be a bit arduous.

-Those on the hunt for Android-friendly wireless earbuds may want to look at all-new Samsung Galaxy Buds Pro.
+Those on the hunt for Android-friendly wireless earbuds may want to look at the all-new Samsung Galaxy Buds Pro.
 They have some great audio features like Gaming Mode and 360 Audio, which produce theatrical-like sound, similar to the AirPods Pro and plenty of neat features.
 Not to mention they work well across all OS platforms.
 The Sennheiser Momentum True Wireless 2 is another amazing option that blends excellent sound and powerful noise cancellation into a clean, minimalist design, while the Anker Soundcore Liberty Air Pro 2 is a relatively affordable option with superb sound and acceptable ANC.

 Whether you’re a business traveler who requires complete silence in flight or just an avid music lover who wants amazing sound in a tinier form, there’s a model on our list of best wireless earbuds tailored to your ears.